 The ideas and readings in this course are difficult, and it is always a challenge to teach this kind of material when students in the class have such different levels of background and the class includes graduate students as well as undergraduates.
 Because this is a core course in the graduate sociology program in class analysis, I do not want to water it down by gearing it primarily to students without much prior knowledge of the material.
-But I also do not Introduction viii want any student to feel lost in the material.
-To deal with this issue, one of the requirements in the course is a weekly one-hour co-mentoring session.
-Here is the basic idea: - Each undergraduate in the class will be paired with a specific graduate student.
+But I also do not want any student to feel lost in the material.
+To deal with this issue, one of the requirements in the course is a Introduction viii weekly one-hour co-mentoring session.
+Here is the basic idea:

+• Each undergraduate in the class will be paired with a specific graduate student.
 In general these pairings will be randomly assigned, but if two students have a reason to be paired together, this is fine. - Each pair of students is required to meet on 10 occasions during the semester for at least one hour outside of class to discuss the material in the course, especially the readings.
 Students should come to these discussions with specific questions about the readings.
-For convenience I suggest meeting in the Catacombs Coffeehouse in the basement of Pres house immediately before or after class. - A very brief written statement of what was discussed should be handed to me for each co-mentoring session.
+For convenience I suggest meeting in the Catacombs Coffeehouse in the basement of Pres house immediately before or after class. - A very brief written statement of what was discussed should be handed to me for each co-mentoring session with the names of each participant.
 This is partially so I can see what issues students in the class find especially difficult, but also this is a way for me to be sure that the mentoring sessions actually happen. - I refer to this as "co-mentoring" because the act of explaining something is also an act of learning my experience is that the graduate students benefit from these interactions as much as the undergraduates. - It is fine for students to meet in larger groups if they like. - This is a real requirement of the course.
 You are expected to participate in ten co-mentoring discussions during the semester.
 EXTRA SESSIONS AND TUTORIAL HELP I will also be available to discuss the material intensively with students in two venues: - (1).
 Undergraduate discussion session.
-I will hold a non-compulsory extra discussion section with undergraduates that will meet in my office most Fridays, 10:00-11:00ish.
+I will hold a non-compulsory extra discussion section with undergraduates that will meet in my office most Fridays, 10:00-11:00ish (except when I am out of town).
 Each Wednesday I will check with students to see if anyone wants to come to this extra session.
 I will hold this extra session so long as there is interest among undergraduates to do so. - (2).
 Office Hours.
 I will hold office hours on Mondays and Wednesdays before class from 8:30-10 in the Catacombs coffee house (the basement of Pres House).
 Students do not need to make appointments for this; it is a chance to ask questions and get clarifications on the material.
-OPTIONAL INDEPENDENT READING CREDITS This course meets four hours a week and should be a four-credit course (five credits if one also includes the Friday tutorial discussion).
-Any undergraduate student who feels that he or she needs to devote more time to this course than can be accommodated in a three-credit course can sign up with me for one or two additional credits under Sociology 699 (Independent reading).
-READING MATERIALS This course requires extensive reading.
-I would not assign a given piece if I didn't think it worth the effort, but the effort required will be considerable.
-For the entire semester there are about 2,500 pages of reading, or about 150 pages per week.
-Ideally, you should try to do most of the reading before the lectures.
-The following books, have been ordered at Rainbow Books.
-I recommend that students purchase all of the books under Core Readings.
-Most of these books should also be on reserve in H.C.
-White Library.
-Introduction ix Background reading for many of the topics: